dcmorse/jamboard/README.md

 ## Workflow

 Prior to a game, both teams submit rosters of players.
 Teams and players are entered into the DB by officials.
 Note that running the db-initalizing migration will seed the db with two teams and dozens of players.
 In a real game, these tables would have to be dropped before real data entry.
-But the idea is to make it easier for &lt;Code Louisville&gt; reviewers.

 Prior to every jam, an official for each team records that team's fielded skaters.